When does a physical system compute?: Physical computation

 \section{Physical computation}

 The question of when a physical system is computing is fundamentally a question about the relationship of abstract mathematical/logical entities to physical ones \cite{copeland}.
-A `computation' is something ultimately described using the abstract languages of mathematics and logic of theoretical computer science.
+A `computation' is a mathematical abstraction described in one of the logical formalisms developed by theoretical computer scientists.
 A `computer' is a physical system with actual constituent parts and its own internal interactions that take it from one physical state to another.
 The computer is taken to stand in a certain relation to the computation -- if we can formulate this relation, then we can answer our question of when a physical system is performing computation.
-To act as a computer is always to be performing a specific computation; we therefore need to ask : when is \emph{this} physical system performing \emph{that} (not always known) computation, and what is the relation required between the physical system and the abstract computation that this can be determined?
+To act as a computer is always to be performing a specific computation; we therefore need to ask: when is \emph{this} physical system performing \emph{that} (not always known) computation, and what is the relation required between the physical system and the abstract computation that this can be determined?

 The above gives us a view as in figure \ref{RR}(a): there is a space of abstract mathematical/logical entities and a space of physical entities.
 A computation is an entity in the first, and a putative computer in the second.
 So what is it that allows us to go between the two spaces?
 There is no possible notion of causation between them (this is simply a category error); so how does the abstract interact with the physical at all?